 About the CPE Program

 The CPE program can be joined in any semester.
-Students can enroll in up to 12 credit hours of on-line courses and can take advantage of asynchronous and synchronous learning experiences offered through Voice over Internet Protocols (VOIP), Internet Course sites and other resources.
-Experienced Professors from the Departments of Epidemiology and Psychiatry teach the courses with the distance learner in mind.
-All have experience with leading lectures, discussions and exercises that include international students “attending” via VOIP.
+Students can enroll in up to 12 credit hours of online courses and can take advantage of asynchronous and synchronous learning experiences offered through Voice over Internet Protocols (VOIP), Internet course sites, and other resources.
+Experienced professors from the Departments of Epidemiology and Psychiatry teach their courses with the distance learner in mind.
+All have experience in leading lectures, discussions, and exercises that include international students “attending” via VOIP.

-Learning opportunities are not limited to the course work.
-Seminars with leaders in the field are available for downloading during and after their presentations at the University of Florida.
-Networking opportunities provide on-line students with the opportunity to participate in a learning community.
+Learning opportunities are not limited to the coursework.
+Seminars with leaders in the field are available for download during and after their presentations at the University of Florida.
+Networking opportunities provide online students with the opportunity to participate in a learning community.